tzelalouzeir/cs2_to_csv/README.md

 ## License

 All rights reserved.

-## Support

-For support or feedback, contact [hannibalCS2](https://www.twitch.tv/hannibalcs2).
+For any collaboration please contact with me.